glat/MultiLinter/README.md

 #### Notice for old time MultiLinter users
 If you installed MultiLinter before November 16th, 2019 you'll get no further updates.
 To regain updates please uninstall and reinstall the extension.

+#### Changelog

+v1.0.35: Implemented stdin usage for linter who support it (eslint and stylelint).
+Other linters in Real Time mode will continue to use a shadow copy of buffer on disk. v1.0.34: New born of MultiLinter after attemped shutdown

 #### How to configure it?
 MultiLinter has few options in VS2019.
 You'll find a MultiLinter page in the VisualStudio preferences.
 It allows you to: